-Born in Belgium, September 5th, 1922, Charles François studied consular and commercial sciences at Brussels and then, escaping from war, he joined his father in the Belgian Congo.
+Born in Belgium, September 5th, 1922, Charles François studied consular and commercial sciences in Brussels and then, escaping from war, he joined his father in the Belgian Congo.
 Settled there, he developed his own business while continuing to study and writing chronicles about social issues.

 A great reader, in the early 50ies Charles came to know the systems perspective by reading a novel in which one of its characters, the “connector”, always appeared when there was an issue or problem to solve by paying attention to the interrelated elements at play.
-By “connecting” the “apparent” fragments those problems faded.
+By “connecting” the “apparent” fragments those problems faded away.

-It was quite a lot since no one lives isolated!
+It was quite a lot, since no one lives isolated!
 Everything is connected to everything else in a complex and dynamic web of life.

-At the time Charles was among the few Belgians who had friends among the indigenous people, he even was personally acquainted with Lumumba, who later became the first elected Prime Minister of the Republic of the Congo.
-Having firsthand knowledge of the political upcoming he passed his business to his local friends, moved his family back to Belgium and explored Argentina, where he then settled down in Mendoza, the capital city of the Mendoza province.
+At the time Charles was among the few Belgians who had friends among the indigenous people, he even was personally acquainted to Lumumba, who later became the first elected Prime Minister of the Republic of the Congo.
+Having firsthand knowledge of the political upcoming he passed his business to his local friends, moved his family back to Belgium and explored Argentina, where he then settled down in Mendoza, capital city of the Mendoza province.

 There he established a toyshop in a strategic location of the city, and soon later inside that shop, also an informal post office to serve the exchanges among the Belgian consul of that province and his fellow citizens in the area.
-It turned out that after a few years the business failed, just at the time when that consul passed away.
+It turned out that after a few years the business failed, just at the time when that consul also passed away.

 To arrange everything properly Charles came to Buenos Aires and explained the issue of the post office to his country’s embassy officers.
 They didn’t say much, but a few days later the ambassador called offering him a position, which Charles held until his retirement, never moving to another country again.

 Teaming with his wife Gloria, his unconditional collaborator, Charles was an inspirational leader, encouraging others, listening attentively, asking relevant questions and guiding the path into knowledge, always with gentle genuine smiles.
-Economics, sociology, and prospective were his main subjects of interest and study, which he always addressed from the systemic-cybernetic perspective, writing articles and books using its language and semantics.
+Economics, sociology and prospective were his main subjects of interest and study, which he always addressed from the systemic-cybernetic perspective, writing articles and books using its language and semantics.

 Kind and curious Charles established and cultivated many relationships in the system thinking community gathering knowledge about systems and cybernetic concepts, even while in development.
-Throughout the years he systematically exchanged letters with authors, took part in editorial boards of main journals and usually participated at the Fuschl Conversations, organized by the IFSR, in Austria, where he gladly took the opportunity to strengthen personal bonds with other curious and brilliant fellows.
+Throughout the years he systematically exchanged letters with authors, took part in editorial boards of main journals and usually participated at the Fuschl Conversations, organized by the IFSR, in Austria, were he gladly took the opportunity to strengthen bonds with other curious and brilliant fellows.